 In the "Book of World Records - 2010," the Superior Dome is listed as the fifth-largest dome structure in the world (largest being measured by diameter).
 The four other structures that are larger are made of steel, making it the largest wooden dome structure.The facility has a diameter of 536 feet.
 It has the ability to withstand 60 pounds per square foot of snow and 80 mile per hour winds.

 The Dome's features include a retractable artificial turf carpet, the largest of its kind in the world.
 When extended, the turf has the ability to accommodate football, soccer (120 x 72 ft. field) and field hockey.
-Underneath the carpet is a synthetic playing surface that features three basketball/volleyball courts, two tennis courts and a 200-meter track.
+Underneath the carpet is a synthetic playing surface that features three basketball/volleyball courts and a 200-meter track.
 Three concession areas provide service to all events.

 Twelve computerized winches extend the carpet over a cushion of air.
 It takes 30 minutes to retract the artificial turf carpet and approximately two hours for full set up to be completed.